hotgluebanjo/reuleaux/resolve/tools/README.md

 # Native

-Operations you can do with the built-in tools.
+Mostly uninvertible operations you can do with built-in tools.

-## ChromaOverall
+## Overall Saturation

 Use the green channel of Resolve's gamma knob on a node inside the model.
 Set Preserve Luminance to `0.0`.

-## HueAtHue and ChromaAtChroma
+## HueAtHue and SaturationAtSaturation

 Use the red and green channels of Resolve's curves on a node inside the model.
 Set Preserve Luminance to `0.0`.